syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Sorting.md

 ## Animate Sorting icons

-SfDatagrid loads two different icons for denoting the Ascending and descending sort direction state.
-However, SfDataGrid allows you to rotate the Header Sort Direction UP icon animatedly for denoting the Header Sort Direction Down icon  by overriding the `DataGridStyle.GetHeaderSortIndicatorDown` method and returning `null`.
+SfDatagrid loads two different icons for denoting the `Ascending` and `Descending` sort direction state.
+However, SfDataGrid allows you to rotate the `DataGridStyle.GetHeaderSortIndicatorUp` icon animatedly for denoting the decending state by overriding the `DataGridStyle.GetHeaderSortIndicatorDown` method and returning `null`.

 The below code example illustrates how to enable the sorting icons animation by writing a custom style.